rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 ### Lab 1.1: Setting up for bot development

 We will be developing a bot using the latest .NET SDK (v4).
 To get started, we'll need to download the Bot Framework Emulator, and we'll need to clone and build the SDK.
+We'll emulate everything locally in this lab, and won't need any keys or services at this point.

 #### Download the Bot Framework Emulator